 According to ADA standards, it is usually up to the institution in question to provide — and pay for — any necessary sign language interpreting.
 If an institution does not comply by providing ASL interpreting to meet the needs of a hard of hearing individual, it may suffer serious penalties.

 In a 2008 disability discrimination and punitive damages case, a deaf woman successfully sued a New Jersey doctor who refused to provide her with a sign language interpreter after she asked for one on multiple occasions.
 The jury agreed that this qualified as discrimination and ruled unanimously in favor of a $400,000 award.

 Wal-Mart has also been faced with disability discrimination complaints.
 In 2000, the mega retailer settled a case for $135,500, brought by two deaf individuals who had applied for jobs at a Wal-Mart in Tucson, Arizona.
 The lawsuit was brought under the ADA.

 As part of the settlement, Wal-Mart agreed to provide sign language interpreting to both individuals during their training and orientation, as well as during any scheduled meetings and work evaluations.

 The key phrase used by the ADA when it comes to deaf and hard of hearing individuals is “effective communication.”
 Whatever is necessary to ensure effective communication is required, by law, to be done.

 Although the details of what “effective communication” entails may be hazy in some cases, there’s no doubt that ultimately sign language interpreting is the most straightforward way for institutions to fulfill their obligations under the ADA.

-If you require interpreting services, get in touch with Accredited Language today.
+If you require interpreting services or are unsure whether you are legally obligated to provide them, get in touch with Accredited Language today.